Insights, tutorials, and news from the PAACADEMY community.

 The school requires English language qualifications, such as an IELTS score of 5.0 or a TOEFL score of 59 (IBT).
 If you don’t meet these requirements, you'll need to take mandatory English courses as part of the program.
 Additionally, the architecture program requires an exam as part of the application process.

-10th in the World
+5th in Europe 10th in the World

 The University of Cambridge, founded in 1209, is one of the oldest universities in England and the third oldest in the world.
 Located in Cambridge, England, it is a renowned public research university.
 Most undergraduate programs in England last 3 years.
 While there’s no specific exam requirement for admission, strong language proficiency is important.
 If your language skills aren’t quite up to standard, you can still gain admission by completing pre-sessional courses, foundation programs, or pre-master courses.